c3re/can2mqtt/README.md

 If you want to add a convert-Mode think about a name.
 This is the name that you can later refer to when you want to use your convert-Mode in the `can2mqtt.csv` config-file.
 In this example the name of the new convert-Mode is `"mymode"`.
 Next, add the new convert-Mode in the [switch-case block in `src/main.go`](./src/main.go#L247).
-In the new case statement you refer to two functions.
+In the new case you select your convertMode, in this case "convertfunctions.MyMode{}".
+This struct implements two functions.
 One is called when a MQTT-message is received and the other one when a CAN-frame is received.
 Change the contents of those functions to the behaviour that you seek for.
-Mockup code for `MyModeToCan` and `MyModeToMqtt` can be found in [mymode.go](./src/mymode.go).
+Mockup code for `(_ MyMode) ToCan` and `(_ MyMode) ToMqtt` can be found in [mymode.go](./src/mymode.go).

 Good luck & happy hacking ✌